Decision pipeline

 • Weekly email digest — Free subscription with double opt-in (from the home page).
 Arrives Fridays 9am ART with a brief editorial narrative, the week's top incidents ranked by credibility, and the updated continental index.
 No spam, one-click unsubscribe.

 • RSS feed/rss (subscription instructions) or /incidents.rss (raw XML for readers).
-Default includes verified incidents only (≥2 sources).
-Accepts query-string filters: ?country=AR, ?type=attack, ?severity=high, ?lang=en, ?verified=0 for all.
+Default includes verified incidents only (≥2 sources), threat dimension.
+Accepts query-string filters: ?country=AR, ?type=attack, ?severity=high, ?lang=en, ?verified=0 for all, ?polarity=positive for a responses & initiatives feed, ?polarity=all for mixed.

 • Embeddable widget/embed.
 Ready-to-paste iframe showing the live continental index.
-Designed for journalists / NGOs / blogs who want to cite the index on their own pages.
+Designed for journalists / NGOs / blogs who want to cite the index with attribution.
 Refreshes itself every minute, no cookies, CSP frame-ancestors *.
+The widget must keep the attribution to the Monitor visible — white-labeling is not allowed.

 Honest limitations

-• Biased LLM classification.
-Models carry inherited biases.
+• Biased classification.
+Automated models carry inherited biases.
 Severity classification is especially noisy — use as indicator, not absolute truth.

 • False negatives.
 An attack using euphemistic language (e.g. "zionist" without mentioning Jews) may not trigger the lexicon.